Minié rifle: Use

 The Pattern 1851 Minié rifle was in use by the British Army from 1851 to 1855.
 34,000 were made under the formal name of Regulation Minié rifle.
 The rifle was .702 caliber with the intent that in emergency it could fire musket balls.
 In practice it was found that only about 12 could be fired before it became impossible to reload.

 The Minié system was also used extensively by various manufacturers, such as Springfield (the Springfield Model 1861) and Enfield (the Pattern 1853 Enfield).

-Minié rifles were also used extensively in the Boshin War (1868–1869) in Japan, where they had an important role in tipping the balance against the Tokugawa forces in encounters such as the Battle of Toba–Fushimi.
+Minié rifles were imported in Japan by the Tokugawa shogunate and the rebel Chōshū and Satsuma forces in 1862 and used in the Boshin War (1868–1869); While the Shogunate forces were largely armed with obsolete matchlock muskets with only centrally controlled forces equipped with imported rifles, the Chōshū westernized forces were all equipped with Miniés, allowing them to score early decisive victories against the more numerous Shogunate armies.

 Obsolescence

-It is often said that the muzzle-loading Minié rifle became obsolete during the 1864 the Second Schleswig War as the Danish foundered, equipped with Minié rifles, against the Prussians, who had the innovative early bolt-action Dreyse rifles.
+It is often said that the muzzle-loading Minié rifle became obsolete during the 1864 Second Schleswig War as the Danish foundered, equipped with Minié rifles, against the Prussians, who had the innovative early bolt-action Dreyse rifles.
 Later, in the Austro-Prussian War, the Prussians again defeated their enemy in the form of the Austrians who were also equipped with Minié rifles.
 However, it is to be noted that, the Dreyse was an old design and had problems such as gas leakage which reduced its range, and during the same war, the Prussians had a much harder time against the Bavarian army, which used the superior range of their rifled-muskets to their advantage; the Austrians on the contrary embraced shock-tactics and relied on melee a lot, partially due to rifled-muskets training being very intensive and costly.
 As such, the obsolescence of the Minié type rifles at that time is debatable.
 In France, the existing Minié rifles were then retooled to accommodate a breech-loading mechanism reminiscent of a snuff box, and became known as Tabatière (snuff-box) rifles.
 Soon after, the breech-loading Chassepot system was adopted by the French army.
 The Chassepot was a much more perfected design and as such had both superior range and firing rate compared to a Minié type rifle, and it could be argued that it truly made Minié type rifles obsolete.